Lessebo Paper publishes all-time low CO2 figures

 The production of pulp and paper emits 22kg per metric ton finished product from Lessebo Paper, an all-time low figure.
 The figures are accredited by an external auditor and in accordance with current standards.
-On average, a producer of equivalent products emits 616 kg CO2 per metric ton finished paper, according to European Association of Graphic Paper Producers.
+On average, a producer of equivalent products emits 616 kg CO2 per metric ton finished paper.

 Lessebo Paper AB has reducing CO2 emissions for years, since 2013 the CO2 emissions from pulp and paper production has fallen by more than 76%.

 “This development clearly shows that our environmental strategy is successful.
 We improve our operations on a continuous basis, and we support this with certified management systems of ISO 9001:2015 and ISO 14001:2015”, explains Eric Sigurdsson, CEO at Lessebo Paper.

 More information is available at lessebopaper.com/carbon-footprint or at your nearest retailer.